LIUZhening111/BiSIC/README.md

 <!-- ![Model architecture](assets/pipeline.png) -->

 ## :sparkles:Performance Illustration
-We illustrate the R-D performances  of our method.
+We illustrate the R-D performances and qualitative visualization of our method.
 For more details, please check the official paper.
 <p align="center">
   <img src="assets/RD.png" alt="R-D performance on InStereo2K dataset">
 </p>